wyatt8740/GTK3-Imperial-Unit-Converter/README.md

 This is a tool I wrote for two primary reasons:

-* To teach myself some basics about programming a GTK3 UI in C
+* To teach myself some basics about programming a GTK3 UI in C (I am tired of Python's slow start-up times).
 * To act as a cheat-sheet when I need to understand a distance more conceptually/visually in my mind.